Glenhaven suburb profile

 Glenhaven rental market trends

-The rental market in Glenhaven has experienced moderate growth, with house rents increasing by 5.4% over the past year to $975 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit rental options in the area.
-Glenhaven remains a desirable location for families seeking spacious living in a suburban setting.
+The rental market in Glenhaven has remained stable over the past year, with house rents holding steady at $970 per week.
+There is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+Glenhaven continues to offer a consistent rental environment, appealing to those seeking a suburban lifestyle.

 Suburbs near Glenhaven